On classification of continuous first order theories: Independence property

+By the compactness theorem, this implies that $\phi$ has the independence property ($IP$), which contradicts the assumption that $\phi$ has $NIP$.
+(Note that $r'$ and $s'$ are fixed, while $m$ can grow arbitrarily large.
+Therefore, the compactness theorem applies here.) \end{proof}

-\begin{Remark} In general, it seems that one can not expect the limits in Theorem~\ref{NIP=Baire-1/2}(iv) belong to a proper subclass of Baire-1/2.
-Indeed, using Theorem~6.1 of \cite{HOR} it is easy to show that there are theory $T$, $NIP$ formula $\phi(x,y)$ and sequence $(a_i)$ as above such that the limit is not Baire-$1/4$.
-(Recall that $DBSC\subsetneqq$ Baire-1/4 $\subsetneqq$Baire-1/2.) \end{Remark}
+\begin{Remark} In general, it seems one cannot expect the limits in Theorem~\ref{NIP=Baire-1/2}(iv) to belong to a proper subclass of Baire-1/2.
+Indeed, using Theorem~6.1 of \cite{HOR}, ine might be able to demonstrate that there exist a theory $T$, an $NIP$ formula $\phi(x,y)$, and a sequence $(a_i)$ as described, such that the limit is not Baire-1/4.